Autumn Nations Series schedule: How to watch every rugby Test

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The top nations in the rugby world will all be in action as a hectic programme of November Tests gets underway across Europe.
+The top nations in the rugby world will all be in action as a hectic programme of November Tests continues across Europe.

 The Autumn Nations Series returns a year after a captivating World Cup with the southern hemisphere giants again travelling north to test themselves against the Six Nations’ constituent unions.